VenkatLohithDasari/sage-stream/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-##This Project is a Work in Progress!
-Still in the early stages!
+##This repo is a draft project!
+The Full Project is Coming soon in a separate Repo, you can watch this repo to get updates about release of project.

 ## Getting Started